dawidkotarba/interview_questions/engineering-management.md

 - What best practices do you follow to ensure high quality of the code?
 - You got an old legacy system without tests.
 Your team needs to implement several big features.
 What would you do to ensure nothing is broken and the code delivered?
+- What is in your opinion a definition of a successful delivery?

 ## Conflict management